Consolidated B-24 Liberator: Design

-The B-24 had a shoulder-mounted high aspect ratio Davis wing.
-This wing was highly efficient allowing a relatively high airspeed and long range.
+The B-24 had a shoulder-mounted high aspect ratio Davis wing which proved highly efficient in all phases of flight, allowing a relatively high airspeed and long range.
 Compared to the B-17, it had a 6 ft larger wingspan but a lower wing area.
 This gave the B-24 a 35-percent higher wing loading.
-The relatively thick wing held the promise of increased tankage while delivering increased lift and speed, but it became unpleasant to fly when committed to heavier loadings as experienced at high altitude and in bad weather.
+The relatively thick wing allowed the loading of more fuel while delivering increased lift and speed, but pilots complained that it tended to become less responsive when fully loaded at altitude and in bad weather.
 The Davis wing was also more susceptible to ice formation than contemporary designs, causing distortions of the aerofoil section and resulting in the loss of lift, with unpleasant experiences drawing such comments as, "The Davis wing won't hold enough ice to chill your drink".
 The wing was also more susceptible to damage than the B-17's wing, making the aircraft less able to absorb battle damage.

 The wing carried four supercharged Pratt & Whitney R-1830-35 Twin Wasp engines mounted in cowlings borrowed from the PBY Catalina (similar except for being oval in cross-section allowing for oil coolers mounted on each side of the engine) that turned 3-bladed variable-pitch propellers.

 The tailplane featured two large oval vertical stabilizers mounted at the ends of a rectangular horizontal stabilizer.
 As early as 1942, it was recognized that the Liberator's handling and stability could be improved by the use of a single vertical fin.
 The single fin was tested by Ford on a single B-24ST variant and an experimental XB-24K: it was found to improve handling.
 However, all Liberators were produced with twin oval fins, with the exception of eight preproduction B-24N aircraft.
 The B-24N was intended as a major production variant featuring a single tail.
 Over 5000 orders for this version were placed in 1945, but they were cancelled due to the end of the war.
 The single fin did appear in production on the PB4Y Privateer derivative.